 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
+The Company is exposed to the credit risk from its cash and cash equivalents.
 The maximum exposure to credit risk is equal to the carrying value of the financial assets.
 The objective of managing counterparty credit risk is to prevent losses in financial assets.